JeffWhitfill/SunriseSunset/README.md

 There is a navigation bar which will direct you to each of these pages.
 This application can prove to be ideal in determining the viablity of any outdoor activities that could be impacted by the presence of sunlight or weather conditions.

-In the sunrise-sunset-project directory, please run:
+In the project directory, please run:

 npm install